cylindricalcow/dna_evolve/README.md

 have energy -1, bonds between X->X, for any X, have energy 0, and bonds between unfavorable pairs (e.g. A->G) have energy 1.
 Total energy of a sequence is calculated by adding up the energy of all the pairs (smaller the better).
 After the energy calculation is done, Metropolis-Hastings algorithm is used to calculate if the mutation will happen i.e. alpha(c' -> c)=e^{-Beta*J*E_new}/e^{-Beta*J*E_new}, where J is the coupling constant and Beta=1/k_b*T. Alpha > 1 is automatically accepted.
-Alpha < 1 is accpeted with probability alpha.
+Alpha < 1 is accepted with probability alpha.

 Phase Transition